-With a wish to help strengthen his own community, Jenkins joined LiLY’s corps of volunteers six years ago, visiting, assisting, and befriending elder neighbors in need.
-A year later, he joined LiLY’s Board as its President.
-From that time until the time of his resignation this past autumn, Andrew has been a tireless supporter of LiLY’s community role in Morningside Heights and since 2017 in West Harlem.
+With a desire to help strengthen his own community, Andrew joined LiLY’s corps of volunteers nine years ago, visiting, assisting, and befriending elder neighbors in need.
+From that time until now Andrew has been a tireless supporter of LiLY’s community role in Morningside Heights and since 2017 in West Harlem.
+Though he stepped down off the board this past autumn, he continues to volunteer with seniors in the neighborhood.
 He has been an inspiration to others as he has demonstrated how New Yorkers can help to develop their immediate communities and how they can support a good neighbor policy.

-Jenkins has worked in financial services for almost four decades and has been a high yield bond analyst for the past twenty years.
-He is currently the Director of Research at Muzinich Company, Inc. He has also served as the Treasurer on the Board of 390 Riverside Drive in Manhattan. .
-For relaxation, Jenkins also tries to make time for a regular game of tennis.
-His wife Ellen Jenkins has also been a contributor to the work of LiLY.
-Their daughter is Tilly “Kat” Jenkins.
+Andrew has worked in financial services for almost four decades and has been a high yield bond analyst for the past twenty-four years.
+He is currently the Director of Research at Muzinich & Co., Inc. He has also served as the Treasurer on the Board of 390 Riverside Drive in Manhattan.
+For relaxation, Andrew enjoys a regular game of tennis.